-There were no changes in assumptions since the prior measurement date.
+- The discount rate changed from 7.25% to 7%. - There were no changes in benefit terms since the prior measurement date.

 Notes to Schedule of the District's Proportionate Share of the Net OPEB Liability

 Changes of Assumptions

 The following were changes to the actuarial assumptions or other inputs that affected measurement of the Total OPEB liability (TOL) since the prior measurement period: